andandandand/image-dataset-curation/workshop_task.md

-### Task: Open-Ended Image Dataset Curation and Analysis
+# PROJECT - Open-Ended Image Dataset Curation and Analysis

+Congratulations on completing the theoretical part and applying your knowledge in the exercises in our notebooks.

+## Project Details

+Now, it's time for your real-life full project.
+This project offers you a unique opportunity to bring everything together.
+Over the course of four sprints, you will work on a project that integrates various elements, commands, and lessons from the CORE track.
+This project serves as the ultimate test of your skills in this AI Bootcamp.
+You will review the project submissions of your peers, who have also been working on the same assignment for the past two months.
+Your feedback and evaluation will contribute to grading their work.
+Participation in all phases —submitting your own project and reviewing the works of others— is essential and mandatory to receive feedback and a grade on the PROJECT track.

 #### Objective
-In this task, you will learn how to curate a dataset of images on a subject of your interest and then provide an analysis.
-By following a step-by-step tutorial, you will be able to create an image dataset using Google Images and some machine learning techniques.
+You will learn how to curate a dataset of images on a subject of your interest and then provide an analysis.
+By following our step-by-step tutorials, you will be able to create an image dataset using Google Images (or other image data source of your choice) and some powerful machine learning techniques.
 This open-ended project allows you to explore and curate images related to a theme that intrigues you, providing a hands-on experience in dataset creation, cleaning, and analysis.

 #### Instructions: